Add libvirt hypervisor agent support to Jenkins

 - Hypervisor Type: The Hypervisor you have in your system

 - Hypervisor Host: Hostname or IP address to contact your hypervisor

 - Username: Username to use for connection

 - URI parameter: by default xen and kvm expose the control API using system.
 If, for any reasons, you don't have this default value or need to provide further parameters, you can set those here

-- Concurrent Slaves Capacity: If you are running a setup where slaves are being shut down once they are idling and you want to control how many concurrent slave can be run by Jenkins on the particular hypervisor, you can set this threshold here.
+- Concurrent Agents Capacity: If you are running a setup where agents are being shut down once they are idling and you want to control how many concurrent agents can be run by Jenkins on the particular hypervisor, you can set this threshold here.
 Providing 0, the default value, disables the threshold.
-Please note that a threshold will not fail build jobs, Jenkins will simply reissue the slave commissioning once the hypervisor is again running below its threshold, thus delaying the start up of slaves
+Please note that a threshold will not fail build jobs, Jenkins will simply reissue the agent commissioning once the hypervisor is again running below its threshold, thus delaying the start up of agents

 you can test your connection typing, from your Jenkins Server:

 To verify all you parameters you can click on Test Connection button and check the output reported.

 Now you can setup your nodes in Jenkins and use them to build your projects.